Steps To Appointing a Data Protection Officer in Singapore

 1. Go to www.bizfile.gov.sg.

-2. Select “For Business Users” and log in with Corppass.
+2. If you are a director, select "For Individual Users" and log in with Corppass.

 3. Navigate to “eServices” > “Others” > “Register/Update Data Protection Officer(s)”.